maloja/pico-twentytwenty/README.md

     composer require maloja/pico-twentytwenty

-The installation via composer will automatically install the jQuery library into vour main vendor folder under `vendor/components/jquery`, if not allready installed.
+The installation via composer will automatically install the jQuery (see below).

 ### Permissions